-Let’s now take a look at the main differences between Koi and goldfish.
+Let’s now take a look at the main difference between Koi and goldfish.
 There are quite a few, so get ready!

 Both Koi and Goldfish originate from China, specifically during the Tsang dynasty, all the way back in the early 600’s.

 Koi lineage is actually very hard to prove or confirm, but it is thought that the Koi is a result of the selective breeding of the colored Amur carp during the early 1800s.

 These fish were then called Nishikigoi, what is now known as the Koi fish.
 However, what is now known as the common Goldfish is the result of the Prussian Carp, which at first had really drab colors, but was then bred selectively to create what we now know as the goldfish.

 The common goldfish is a result of part selective breeding and part natural breeding.